sgorgun/exceptions/README.md

 Open the [HandlingExceptions.cs](Exceptions/HandlingExceptions.cs) file, and navigate to the [CatchArgumentException6](Exceptions/HandlingExceptions.cs#L39) method.

-Add the code to return the "D948" string if an _ArgumentNullException_ is thrown.
+Add the code to return the "D948" string if an _ArgumentException_ is thrown.
 Assign the _errorMessage_ parameter to an exception error message.

 | Exception Type To Catch     | Return | errorMessage Parameter                |
 |-----------------------------|--------|---------------------------------------|